This essay was written by Ron Edmonds individually and does not represent an official position of the Ernest Thompson Seton Institute.

 I think one thing to consider is the last part of the second paragraph from Wikipedia, “sometimes even against the expressly stated wishes of members of the originating culture.”

 There is no doubt there is now an express wish from some, perhaps many or most Native Americans wish that non-Native Americans refrain from “playing Indian”.
 What I don’t know and can’t really know is whether the activities launched in the early 1900s were against the expressly stated wishes of members of the originating culture.
 If so, I can’t see evidence of it.
 People like Seton who treated Native Americans with respect seemed to be warmly welcomed by many Native Americans.
 There is a record of him being warmly received by a number of groups, including the Lakotas and among the Pueblo tribes.
 I believe he was “adopted” as a Lakota.
+[Update: While being adopted into an Indian tribe was commonly used terminology at true time, I now know that there is a different nuance to the ceremony we are talking about.
+It is the Hunkapi ceremony, which means “The Making of a Relative”.
+Although a shaman is required to conduct the ceremony, it seems to be more of an individual action in making another one’s relative.
+The evidence shows this was a very special honor and one not given lightly.

-There are many such stories of stories of adoptions.
+There are many such stories of stories of “adoptions”.
 Back home in Oklahoma, Frank Phillips, founder of Phillips Petroleum was adopted as an Osage.
 He had played a big role in enabling the Osage to be, at the time, among the wealthiest people in the planet.
 Phillips was adopted as an honorary member of the Osage tribe.
 The tribe called him “Hulah Kihe-kah” which translates as “Eagle Chief.”

 I thought I remembered seeing pictures of him with a delegation of Osage when the adoption was granted.
 I investigated and found several.
 The funny thing is the Osage tribal leaders in the photos were dressed as I might have expected, in traditional Osage garb, but Phillips was dressed in clothing, apparently presented by the Osage, including an elaborate war bonnet that is not at all typical Osage.
 He wore a Plains-style war bonnet, not unlike the ones there aren’t any pictures of me wearing.
 I wonder what that was all about.
 I guess versions of cultural appropriation go back a long way and show up in unusual ways.